zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 in other words, 1 bit of entropy of control of the outcome costs 512 block rewards to buy.

-How much value can we fit in a sortition chain?
+How much value can we fit in our probabilistic value smart contracts?
 ============

 1 bit of entropy is worth at most 25% of the money at stake in a sortition chain.
-So this means we can have over 2000 block rewards in each sortition chain, if we use 1024 blocks to gather entropy for them.
+So this means we can have over 2048 block rewards in a probabilistic value smart contract, if we need to use 1024 blocks to gather entropy for them.

-So if we had 1000 sortition chains running in parallel, we could have 2 million block rewards locked in them all together.
+So if we had 1000 probabilistic value contracts in parallel, we could have 2 million block rewards locked in them all together.

 <!----